-A net operating loss sustained for the current taxable year must be carried back and carried forward in the procedural sequence of taxable periods provided by Section 172 of the Internal Revenue Code of 1986, as it existed on January 3, 2013, and as adopted by Section 48-7-21 of the income tax laws of Georgia.
-Accordingly, for tax years beginning on or after January 1, 2013, losses should generally be carried back two years (with special rules for farmers, casualty losses, etc).
+A net operating loss sustained for the current taxable year must be carried back and carried forward in the procedural sequence of taxable periods provided by Section 172 of the Internal Revenue Code of 1986, as it existed on January 1, 2015, and as adopted by the income tax laws of Georgia.
+Accordingly, for tax years beginning on or after January 1, 2015, losses should generally be carried back two years (with special rules for farmers, etc).
 Also for tax years beginning on or after January 1, 2005, Georgia law was changed to specifically provide that Georgia follows I.R.C.
 Sections 108, 381, 382, and 384.
 Please see page 1 for the net operating loss carryover provisions Georgia does not follow.